 I will suggest the itineraries below in a few different ways.
-First is for people traveling by their own vehicle, either a car or a motorcycle.
-Second I will recommend an itinerary for people planning to visit by public transport completely.
-Third set of itineraries will be for someone who is flying into the city of Leh; and has entire 14 days to spend in Ladakh itself.
+The first is for people traveling by their own vehicle, either a car or a motorcycle.
+After that, I will recommend an itinerary for people planning to visit by public transport completely.

 Leh Ladakh Itinerary 14 Days